skryptx/Server-Side-Playground/java/README.md

 <b>1.
 String</b>\
 a) stringVar.subtring(5,13) // 5 is inclusive , 13 exclusive.\
 b) stringVar.charAt(5) // returns character at index 5
+c) Better option than String(immutable) is "StringBuffer"(in case of multithreading) and "StringBuilder"(incase of single threaded programs).

 ### Important Notes